speedment/jpa-streamer/CONTRIBUTING.md

 Once we have received the signed CLA, your name will be added to the project's ```<contributors>...</contributors>``` tags :-)

+The simplest way of signing the CLA is to:

+* Copy the file `CONTRIBUTOR_LICENSE_AGREEMENT` to the directory `/cla`.
+* Fill in the requested data in the file.
+* Rename the file to your GitHub handle name.
+* Include the file in your first pull request.

 Creating a Pull Request
 -----------------------------